-1) The total number of issued shares has been changed from 72,060,143(value per share: KRW 500) to 218,833,144 (value per share: KRW 100) through stock split and spin-off that took effect on October 28, 2021
+The total number of issued shares has been changed from 72,060,143(value per share: KRW 500) to 218,833,144 (value per share: KRW 100) through stock split and spin-off that took effect on October 28, 2021 The number of treasury stocks includes 54,032 treasury stocks acquired due to the occurrence of single shares as a result of the spin-off

-SK Telecom pursues responsible management activities based on mid- to long-term performance and encourages the CEO and executives to own stocks.
+SK Telecom pursues responsible management activities based on mid- to longterm performance and encourages the CEO and executives to own stocks.
 We seek to match the interests of the management and those of shareholders by granting them stock purchase options.
 As of the end of December 2022, the government of the Republic of Korea does not hold any government ownership of SK Telecom.
 For Founder & Founding Family Ownership, Chairman Choi Taewon, the largest shareholder and CEO of SK Co., Ltd., directly owns 303 shares of SK Telecom.
 Chairman Choi Tae-won's stake in SK Co., Ltd. is 17.50%, and SK Co., Ltd.'s stake in SK Telecom is 30.01%.